 The blouson dress is soft, floating and the bodice blouses over the skirt.
 It is modeled on a blouse effect but has a skirt attached.

-A boho dress is a soft floating style reminiscent of the hippy era.
+Boho dresses are soft, floating types of dresses reminiscent of the hippy era.
 They are often white or embroidered and can be combined with lace and tassels.
 This is a pretty feminine look that is loose and easy to wear.

 This style looks like a slip or petticoat.
 It has thin singlet straps combined with a round or v neck.
 Soft fabrics suit this style best and it may be cut on the bias to add a little stretch.
 Often it has a fairly straight and streamlined silhouette but gathers or pleats may be added for a bit of interest.